 Compound Defi protocol is a lending protocol that runs on the Ethereum blockchain.
 It is a pooled algorithm money market protocol.
 Like other Decentralized Finance (Defi) protocols, Compound Defi protocol is a network that is an open-source smart contract.

 The focus of the Compound is to allow borrowers to access loans and lenders to provide loans.
-The Compound is able to achieve this by locking their crypto assets into the protocol.
-Each crypto-asset determines the demines the interest rate.
+The Compound is able to achieve this by locking its crypto-assets into the protocol.
+Each crypto-asset determines the interest rate.
 Every mined block generates an interest.
 Borrowers can pay back the loan at any time, while assets can also be withdrawn in the same manner.

 If you have an Ethereum-enabled wallet, you can be part of the Compound market.
 The Compound provides users with three main services: